georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-Matrices are a higher-oder object (a vector with additional properties).
+Matrices are a higher-order object (a vector with additional properties).
 Thus the `class()` function no longer tells you the data type for each element, but rather the data structure type of the entire object:

 ~~~